 When did I start The Ordinary & Deciem Chat Room?

-The Ordinary & Deciem Chat Room was born April 4th 2017.
+The Ordinary & Deciem Chat Room was born on April 4th 2017.

 Why did I start The Ordinary & Deciem Chat Room?

 I became totally addicted to The Ordinary and desperately needed help.
-There was nowhere to go unless you emailed Deciem and waited a week for a response (if you received one at all).
-The only other company that sold The Ordinary at that time was Victoria Health.
+There was nowhere to go for help unless you emailed Deciem and waited over a week for a response (if you received one at all).
+The only other company that sold The Ordinary at that time was a company called Victoria Health.

-Did you ever think the group would get so big?
+Did you ever think The Ordinary & Deciem Chat Room Facebook Group would get so big?

 No way!
-I originally made it for myself and few friends.
-Then suddenly everyone started to join and now we about to reach 150k #deciemaddicts.
+I originally created it for myself and a few friends.
+Then suddenly everyone started to join and now we are over 200,000 #deciemaddicts.

 Is the group independent?